ADL-AICC/PENS/PENS_v2.0.0_Draft.md

 message itself.

 If an error has occurred, an error message should be sent to the receipt URL.
-The “pens-data” portion of the error message could include extended information about the nature of the error (such as a stack trace of what happened during the attempted communication).
+The `pens-data` portion of the error message could include extended information about the nature of the error (such as a stack trace of what happened during the attempted communication).
 See Section 6.3 Response and Error Messages for details.

 ##### Opening and deploying a content package